 Communities cannot adapt in isolation.
 They need to work with others at a local and national level.
 Communities bring a wealth of local knowledge and experience in coping with adverse weather events.
 This is vital in planning and taking action to prepare for future climate change.
 For longer term adaptation individuals and communities need to collaborate with agencies and organisations, for example those responsible for managing flood risk or planners responsible for greenspace.
 We have found it helpful for facilitators or brokers to work with the community and organisations to think about how to organise this collaboration.

 All adaptation projects are different, depending on the place and the resources available.
 There is no one-size-fits-all.
 But there are many inspiring examples of great work.
 In setting out to explore impacts of climate change and how your community can respond, it may be helpful to secure funding up front.
-Currently Adaptation Scotland has support and funding of up to £10,000 for one Community Engagement project to be developed.
-The deadline is Friday 11 August - click here for more details.
-Another potential source of funding is the Climate Challenge Fund, in particular the ideas bank.
+A potential source of funding is the Climate Challenge Fund, in particular the CCF ideas bank.

 Climate Ready Places

 Relevant case studies

 Increasing skills for adapting and maintaining traditional buildings